Michigan teen gets life in prison for Oxford High School attack

 PONTIAC, Mich.
-(AP) — A teenager was sentenced to life in prison Friday for killing four students, wounding more and terrorizing Michigan’s Oxford High School in 2021.
+(AP) — A judge sentenced a Michigan teenager to life in prison Friday for killing four students and terrorizing others at Oxford High School, after listening to hours of gripping anguish from parents and wounded survivors.

-A judge rejected pleas for a shorter sentence and ensured that Ethan Crumbley, 17, will not get an opportunity for parole.
+Judge Kwame Rowe rejected pleas from defense lawyers for a shorter sentence and ensured that Ethan Crumbley, 17, will not get an opportunity for parole.

+Moments before learning his fate, the teen apologized for the mass shooting and pledged to change while behind bars.

+“My actions were what I chose to do.
+I could not stop myself. … I am a really bad person.
+I’ve done terrible things,” said Crumbley, who was 15 when he attacked his school in 2021.

-Life sentences for teenagers are rare in Michigan since the U.S. Supreme Court and the state’s highest court said the violent acts of minors must be viewed differently than the crimes of adults.
+Life sentences for teenagers are rare in Michigan since the U.S. Supreme Court and the state’s highest court said the acts of minors must be viewed differently than the crimes of adults.
+But the Oakland County prosecutor said a no-parole term fit the Oxford case.

-Judge Kwame Rowe’s decision followed anguished remarks by families of the deceased and survivors who spoke about how the tragedy has affected them.
+Rowe’s decision followed deeply emotional remarks by families of the deceased and survivors who spoke about how the tragedy has affected them.

 “Your statements,” Rowe said, “do not fall on deaf ears.”

-Crumbley, who was 15 at the time of the shooting, pleaded guilty to 24 charges, including first-degree murder and terrorism.
+“The court cannot ignore the deep trauma caused to the state of Michigan and the Oxford community,” the judge said.

+Earlier, Rowe allowed a framed photo of Tate Myre to be placed near him while the slain teen’s father spoke.

 “We are miserable.
-We miss Tate,” said Buck Myre, the father of Tate Myre.
+We miss Tate,” Buck Myre said.
 “Our family has a permanent hole in it that can never be fixed — ever.”

 Nicole Beausoleil recalled seeing the body of her daughter, Madisyn Baldwin, at the medical examiner’s office, her hand with blue-painted fingernails sticking out from a covering.